airbnb/okreplay/src/docs/index.md

 ## Compatibility

+### Java 6

+Under Java 6 it is not possible to proxy connections to URLs whose host is `localhost` or `127.0.0.1`.
+The workaround is to use the hostname or public IP address of the machine instead.
+This is a [known issue](http://bugs.sun.com/view_bug.do?bug_id=6737819) that is fixed in Java 7.

 ### Apache HttpClient

 By default [Apache _HttpClient_][httpclient] takes no notice of Java's HTTP proxy settings.
 The Betamax proxy can only intercept traffic from HttpClient if the client instance is set up to use a [`ProxySelectorRoutePlanner`][proxyselector].
 When Betamax is not active this will mean HttpClient traffic will be routed via the default proxy configured in Java (if any).